-If you are taking part in a Charity Rally (including the Mongolia Charity Rally), it is important to have a Travel Insurance policy in place before you leave your home.
-A Charity Rally is a fundraising event in which people participate with motorised vehicles that they ride or drive.
-The money is usually generated by the participants themselves through sponsorships…
+If you are taking part in a Charity Rally (including the Mongolia Charity Rally), it is important to have a Travel Insurance Policy in place before you leave your home.

 To get a quote by telephone or email, contact us on 0800 047 5065 (FREEPHONE) or 01273 773 017 firstname.lastname@example.org

 - Common Injuries

 - Pre Existing Medical Conditions

 |Medical and Repatriation||£10,000,000||£10,000,000||£10,000,000|

 |Scheduled Airline Failure||£1,500||£1,500||£1,500|